top of page

 Qeşem / Qumrî

-Identifiers found in classical poetry and song.
+Names found in classical poetry and song, carrying an old lyrical tone.

 Rafina / Raha / Rakhshan / Ramatiya / Rana / Rand / Rendê